The Daily Life of a Stonemason: Looking into the Common Practices of Shaping Stones

 1. Cutting Stone

 The process begins with cutting the stone to rough dimensions that approximate the final size needed for the project.
 This is often done using heavy-duty machinery like diamond-tipped saws, which can handle the hardness of stones such as granite, marble, limestone, and sandstone.
+Cutting stones, even for Waterjet Operators, do need to bear this expertise.

 Precision in cutting is crucial to minimize waste and ensure that the piece of stone can be further refined and shaped to closely match the project’s specifications.
+Utilizing CNC machines in the stone-cutting process has significantly improved precision and reduced material wastage.

 2. Shaping Stone